Pa-OShea/asylum/README.md

 style the column - done
 style the add card btn - done

-textfield for add card
+textfield for add card - done
-textfield for add column
+textfield for add column - done

+focus input on add
+modal for card details
 style the delete card btn
 style the delete card btn
 modal for editing